AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeWebApp$Input.md

 > `readonly` `optional` **is\_compact**: [`Bool$Input`](Bool$Input.md)

-True, if the Web App must be opened in a compact mode instead of a full-size mode
+True, if the Web App must be opened in the compact mode instead of the full-size mode

 ### start\_parameter?